Can Local Learning Match Self-Supervised Backpropagation?: Introduction

 \item {\em Simulation}: In convolutional neural networks, theory indicates that feedback weights should have a structured 2D spatial dependence.
 Numerically, we show that adding such dependence in local-SSL improves its similarity with global BP-SSL.

-\item {\em Performance on standard data sets}: Our theory driven variations of local-SSL (CLAPP++) improve the classification performance on CIFAR-10, STL-10, and Tiny ImageNet (Figure \ref{fig:sketch}D; Table \ref{tab: clapp_compare}).
-The performance reaches that of a comparable global BP-SSL baseline and sets a new state-of-the-art performance for local-SSL on these datasets.
+\item {\em Performance on standard data sets}: Our theory driven variations of local-SSL (CLAPP++) improve the classification performance on CIFAR-10, STL-10, Tiny ImageNet and ImageNet (Figure \ref{fig:sketch}D; Table \ref{tab: clapp_compare}).
+The performance sets a new state-of-the-art performance for local-SSL on these datasets, and reaches that of a comparable global BP-SSL baseline on CIFAR-10, STL-10 and TinyImageNet.

 \item {\em Conceptual}: The generality of our results arises from a novel simplified notation that encompasses multiple recent local-SSL algorithms.

 \end{itemize}